apache/nuttx/configs/olimex-stm32-p407/README.txt

        apps/example/elf will wait on power up until the USB FLASH driver has been inserted and initialized.

+  kmodule:

+    This is a protected mode version of the apps/examples/module test of loadable ELF kernel modules.
+This version is unique because the ELF programs are loaded into the protected kernel space.

+    NOTES:

+    1. See build recommendations and instructions for combining the .hex files under the knsh configuration.
+These instructions are common for all protected mode builds.

+    2. Unlike other versions of apps/examples/module configurations, the test ELF modules are not provided internally on a ROMFS or CROMFS file system.
+This is due to the fact that those file systems are built in user space and there is no mechanism in the build system to easily get them into the kernel space.

+       Instead, the module(s) must be copied to a USB FLASH drive from your host PC.
+The module(s) can be found at apps/examples/module/driver/fsroot.
+       All of those file(s) should be copied to the USB FLASH drive.
+Lik the kelf configuration, the logic in apps/example/module will wait on power up until the USB FLASH driver has been inserted and initialized.

+    STATUS:  There is an issue that makes this configuration unusable at the present time:  The symbol table is built by apps/examples/module/drivers/Makefile in user space.
+The problem with that is that the kernel module does reference internal kernel symbols which are not available in the user space build context.
+      A mechanism is needed in the build system to build the symbol table in the context of the kernel.
+There is currently no way to do that.

   knsh:

     This is identical to the nsh configuration below except that NuttX